Department of Computer Information Systems and Supply Chain Management, Walker College of Business

 CIS 5620.
 IS Strategy, Policy, and Governance (3).On Demand.
 This course examines how to effectively lead an information systems organization.
 Chief Information Officers are tasked to take part in determining corporate strategy based on information technology and its potential role in corporate objectives - while determining the IS (Information System) strategy to most effectively implement the corporate strategy in terms of information technology, IS personnel, data, and telecommunications.
 That IS strategy will also be implemented in terms of an IS policy, and then executed as IS governance.
 IS governance will include personnel issues, legal and financial obligations, data privacy and security, vendor relations, and business unit liaison.

 CIS 5630.
 Data Management (3).On Demand.
 Data mining is a broad area dealing with the analysis of a large volume of data that integrates techniques from several fields including machine learning, statistics, pattern recognition, artificial intelligence, and database systems.
 Data mining is a rapidly growing field that supports decision-making by detecting patterns, devising rules, identifying new decision alternatives and making predictions about the future.
 The course objective is to present the leading data mining methods and their application to real-world problems.
 The course is organized around a number of well-defined data mining tasks such as description, classifications, estimation, predictions, and affinity grouping and clustering.
 The topics covered include: introduction to knowledge discovery in the databases (KDD), statistical methods, emerging modeling techniques such as neural networks, and others.
-Prerequisite: admission to the MBA Program or Business Analytics Certificate Program or permission of the program director.
+Prerequisite: admission to the MBA Program, MS in Applied Data Analytics, Business Analytics Certificate Program or permission of the program director.

 CIS 5680.
 Developing Software Solutions (3).On Demand.
 This course focuses on the building of software systems including programming, logic, managing operating systems, and configuring large information systems, such as enterprise resource planning (ERP) systems.
 In this course, students will use a popular software package to build a working programming interface to solve business problems.